 You’ll start in Rodney Bay Marina, which is lined with fine-dining restaurants, boutiques and bars.
 You might like to head north to Gros Islets, a quieter fishing village, or snorkel at Pigeon Island National Park: but ultimately, it’s up to you.
 Your skipper can advise you on the best routes whether you’d like to cover a multitude of sights, or take each day at a leisurely pace.

 The gentle trade winds, calm waters and open water passages make it possible to extend your route past Saint Lucia’s waters to explore St Vincent and the Grenadines.
-Some of the most picturesque parts of this volcanic archipelago are only accessible by boat, including Tobago Cays, a huge horseshoe reef that offers some of the best snorkeling in the Caribbean.
+Some of the most picturesque parts of this volcanic archipelago are only accessible by boat, including Tobago Cays, a huge horseshoe reef that offers some of the best snorkelling in the Caribbean.

 - Air conditioning